guidok91/spark-movies-etl/README.md

 - `Raw`: Contains raw data directly ingested from an event stream, e.g. Kafka.
 This data should generally not be accessible (can contain PII, duplicates, quality issues, etc).
 - `Curated`: Contains transformed data according to business and data quality rules.
 This data should be accessed as tables registered in a data catalog.

-[Apache Iceberg](https://iceberg.apache.org/) is used as the table format.
+[Apache Iceberg](https://iceberg.apache.org/) is used as the table format for both the raw and curated layers.

 <img width="1434" alt="data-architecture" src="https://github.com/user-attachments/assets/256f8504-a072-4508-80c5-c66dffdf3d74" />